 – Rainer Maria Rilke, Letter to his wife (June 24, 1907)

-After completing The Recordings of Malte Laurids Brigge in Leipzig in 1910, Rilke began a deep creative crisis that lasted twelve years.
+After completing The Notebooks of Malte Laurids Brigge in Leipzig in 1910, Rilke began a deep creative crisis that lasted twelve years.
 He worked on translations of literary works from French.
 In his search for new inspiration, he studied classical writers, and for the first time also more intensively with the works of Goethe and Shakespeare.
 In 1912 he began the Duino Elegies, which he could only complete in February 1922.
 In 1912 a new edition of the lyrical story Die Weise von Liebe und Tod des Cornets Christoph Rilke (The way of love and death of the cornet Christoph Rilke) was published as the number one of the Insel-Bücherei series, with which the work was to achieve high print runs and unusual popularity, after it had been published quite unsuccessfully as a collector’s edition by Rilke’s first publisher, Axel Juncker, in 1906.

 World War One